 Why Nepal needs you

 Nepal is one of the poorest countries in the world.
 There are a small number of very wealthy people but by contrast, in the remotest areas, life can be a hand-to-mouth existence.
 Traditional farming methods are often unable to supply sufficient food for the whole year.
 Many Nepalis, mostly men, leave their families to work in India or other parts of the world.
 They do this in the hope of being able to send money home.
 This income from overseas is one of the largest parts of the Nepali economy.
-Tourism is the other major income generator but, since the earthquakes of 2015, this has all but dried up.
+Tourism is the other major income generator but, after the earthquakes of 2015, this declined.

 Medical services are usually not free, although they are improving.
 But in many parts of the country, healthcare services are limited and some people continue to look towards traditional 'healers' for help.
 Leprosy continues to affect people's lives.
 Those living with any kind of disability often face discrimination, especially in the more remote mountain areas.
 There is still a need to teach people about the importance of basic hygiene and nutrition.